orbitjs/ember-orbit/README.md

 ## Installation

-As with any Ember addon, you can install EO in your project with:
+Install EO in your project with:

 ```
 ember install ember-orbit
 ```

-EO depends on `ember-auto-import` to automatically import external dependencies, including `@orbit/coordinator` and `@orbit/memory`.

 The generators for orbit sources and buckets will attempt to install any additional orbit-related dependencies.